Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

 :material-help-circle-outline: `man intro_openacc`

 OpenACC is supported only by the Cray Fortran compiler. **The C and C++ compilers have no support for OpenACC**.
-It is turned on using the `-hacc` flag.
+It's turned on by default and can be disabled using the `-hnoacc` flag.

 ## Debugging